Heather Carroll

 Heather Carroll is a Canadian/British multi-disciplinary artist who works primarily with engravings, relief printing, monotype, stone sculpting, serigraphy, and weaving.

 She also works in the design, organization, and conducting of creative workshops for children and adults.

 Biography

 Born in Manchester, England, UK in 1956 to Canadian and Scottish parents, Heather Carroll is a Kablunangajuk of Inuit, Innu, Scottish, and other European origin.
-In 1977, she completed her Bachelor of Arts degree at the School of Fine Arts at the University of Toronto..
+In 1977, she completed her Bachelor of Arts degree at the School of Fine Arts at the University of Toronto.
 From 1983 to 1988, she pursued a career as a graphic artist and illustrator in Barbados with her company, Lâché, during which time she also gave courses in advertising design at the Barbados Community College.
 In 1988, she moved to Brussels, Belgium where she worked as a freelance graphic artist.
 In 1989, she moved to Canada where she began her work in engravings in her studio in Montreal, Quebec.
-In 1990, Heather Carroll relocated to Luxembourg where she has since been continuing with her artwork and career as a multi-disciplinary artist as well as art instructor and lecturer.
+In 1990, Heather Carroll relocated to Luxembourg where she has continued with her artwork and career as a multi-disciplinary artist, art instructor and lecturer.